Half-mast: Malaysia

-As a mark of respect to the passengers and crew who were on board Malaysia Airlines Flight 370 and their family members, some states had their states flag flown at half-mast.
-Similarly, as a mark of respect to the passengers and crew who were on board Malaysia Airlines Flight 17 and their family members, the national flag was flown at half-mast for three days and also on the national day of mourning, 22 August 2014.
+On 8 March 2014, As a mark of respect to the passengers and crew who were on board Malaysia Airlines Flight 370 and their family members, some states had their states flag flown at half-mast.

+Similarly on 17 July 2014, As a mark of respect to the passengers and crew who were on board Malaysia Airlines Flight 17 and their family members, the national flag was flown at half-mast for three days and also on the national day of mourning on 22 August 2014.

+On 8 September 2022, when Queen Elizabeth II passed away, the Selangor government ordered the Selangor flag to be flown half-mast from 17 to 19 September.

 The 2015 Sabah earthquake had a mourning day and the flag half-mast on 8 June 2015.

-Malta

-The flag of Malta is flown at half-mast on government buildings by instruction of the government through the Office of the Prime Minister, for example after 2004 Indian Ocean earthquake and tsunami.
+Myanmar (Burma)

+The Burmese flag is ceremonially flown at half-mast at the Martyrs' Mausoleum, located in Yangon, every year on July 19.
+This day is observed as Martyrs' Day, a significant national event that commemorates the assassination of Aung San, the revolutionary founding father of modern Myanmar and father of Aung San Suu Kyi, a Nobel Peace Prize winner, along with several of his key ministers and advisory commissioners in 1947.

+The flag being flown at half-mast serves as a symbol of national mourning and respect for those who sacrificed their lives for the country's independence and sovereignty.
+Various ceremonies and tributes are held across the nation, emphasizing the importance of Aung San's legacy and the ongoing struggle for democracy and human rights in Myanmar.

+On 28 March 2025, The 2025 Myanmar earthquake had a mourning day and the flag at half-mast on 31 March 2025.

 Netherlands

 The flag of the Netherlands is nationally flown at half-mast: